-- (1) The TSP shall identify transportation needs relevant to the planning area and the scale of the transportation network being planned including: - (a) State, regional, and local transportation needs; - (b) Needs of the transportation disadvantaged; - (c) Needs for movement of goods and services to support industrial and commercial development planned for pursuant to OAR 660-009 and Goal 9 (Economic Development). - (2) Counties or MPOs preparing regional TSPs shall rely on the analysis of state transportation needs in adopted elements of the state TSP.
-Local governments preparing local TSPs shall rely on the analyses of state and regional transportation needs in adopted elements of the state TSP and adopted regional TSPs. - (3) Within urban growth boundaries, the determination of local and regional transportation needs shall be based upon: - (a) Population and employment forecasts and distributions which are consistent with the acknowledged comprehensive plan, including those policies which implement Goal 14, including Goal 14's requirement to encourage urban development on urban lands prior to conversion of urbanizable lands.
-Forecasts and distributions shall be for 20 years and, if desired, for longer periods; - (b) Measures adopted pursuant to OAR 660-012-0045 to encourage reduced reliance on the automobile. - (4) In MPO areas, calculation of local and regional transportation needs also shall be based upon accomplishment of the requirement in OAR 660-012-0035(4) to reduce reliance on the automobile.
+(1) The TSP shall identify transportation needs relevant to the planning area and the scale of the transportation network being planned including:

+(a) State, regional, and local transportation needs;

+(b) Needs of the transportation disadvantaged;

+(c) Needs for movement of goods and services to support industrial and commercial development planned for pursuant to OAR 660-009 and Goal 9 (Economic Development).

+(2) Counties or MPO's preparing regional TSP's shall rely on the analysis of state transportation needs in adopted elements of the state TSP.
+Local governments preparing local TSP's shall rely on the analyses of state and regional transportation needs in adopted elements of the state TSP and adopted regional TSP's.
-$Stats.\ Implemented:\ ORS\ 195.025,\ ORS\ 197.040,\ ORS\ 197.230,\ ORS$

-197.245, ORS 197.712 & ORS 197.717
+(3) Within urban growth boundaries, the determination of local and regional transportation needs shall be based upon:

+(a) Population and employment forecasts and distributions that are consistent with the acknowledged comprehensive plan, including those policies that implement Goal 14.
+Forecasts and distributions shall be for 20 years and, if desired, for longer periods; and

+(b) Measures adopted pursuant to OAR 660-012-0045 to encourage reduced reliance on the automobile.

+(4) In MPO areas, calculation of local and regional transportation needs also shall be based upon accomplishment of the requirement in OAR 660-012-0035(4) to reduce reliance on the automobile.

+Stats.
+Implemented: ORS 195.025, 197.040, 197.230, 197.245, 197.712, 197.717 Hist.: LCDC 1-1991, f. & cert. ef.
+5-8-9; LCDD 6-2006, f.
+7-13-06, cert. ef.
+7-14-06